wethod/learning-center-source/content/finance/index.md

 {{< img-center src="/uploads/2018/08/29/client-person-details.png" >}}

 How to link a contact to a project?
-Just go to the pipeline and pick a name from the "Client Contact" field's list (if you are creating a new project ensure to select the 'Client' field first)
+Just go to the pipeline and pick a name from the "Client Contact" field's list (if you are creating a new project ensure to select the 'Client' field first):

+{{< img-center src="/uploads/2018/08/31/choose-client.gif" >}}

 **To add a Company**: